mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Drivers MUST not reduce the size limits for a single write before automatic encryption.
-I.e. if a single document has size larger than 2MiB (but less than `maxBsonObjectSize`) proceed with automatic encryption.
+I.e. if a single document has size larger than 2MiB (but less than :term:`maxBsonObjectSize`) proceed with automatic encryption.

 Drivers MUST document the performance limitation of enabling client side encryption by including the following documentation in MongoClient: